HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_exim.md

     -ringAPIPort <value>
     ```

     Use this attribute to specify a location **store/folder_name/** that is different from the default location to export the DAM assets.
+The value of exportPath should be either an absolute or relative folder path.
 The default location "export" is **store/outputFiles/dam-export-assets/**:

     ```
     -exportPath <value>